RickStrahl/GistIntegration-MarkdownMonster-Addin/Readme.md

-﻿# Gist Integration Markdown Monster Add-in
+# Gist Integration Markdown Monster Add-in

 <img src="Build\icon.png" width="110" />

 A [Markdown Monster](https://markdownmonster.west-wind.com) addin that integrates with a few Gist features:

+* Capture editor code or create new code, upload as Gist
+and embed into Markdown document
-* Paste Code as Gists and embed the script link into the  Document
+* Select existing Gists and embed into Markdown document
-* Open Documents (markdown or otherwise) from Gist
+* Open Documents (Narkdown or otherwise) from Gist
-* Save Documents (markdown or otherwise) to Gist
+* Save Documents (Markdown or otherwise) to Gist
-* Delete Gists from Open and Save Lists
+* Delete Gists on Gist Site

 > #### Get a GitHub Personal Access Token
 > For authentication purposes you need a **Github Personal Access Token**.
 To create one, go to GitHub, click on your Profile and select Settings.
 Scroll down to the Developer Settings box and select **Personal Access Tokens**.